DavidArno/SuccincT/README.md

 ## Succinc\<T\> ##
-#### Discriminated unions, pattern matching and functional composition for C#  ####
+#### Discriminated unions, pattern matching and partial applications for C#  ####
 [![Build Status](https://travis-ci.org/DavidArno/SuccincT.svg?branch=master)](https://travis-ci.org/DavidArno/SuccincT) &nbsp;[![NuGet](https://img.shields.io/nuget/v/SuccincT.svg)](http://www.nuget.org/packages/SuccincT)
 ----------
 ### Introduction ###
 Succinc\<T\> is a small .NET framework that started out as a means of providing an elegant solution to the problem of functions that need return a success state and value, or a failure state.
 Initially, it consisted of a few `Parse` methods that returned an `ISuccess<T>` result.
 Then I started learning F#...

-Now Succinc\<T\> has grown into a library that provides discriminated unions, pattern matching and functional composition for C#, in addition to providing a set of value parsers that do away with the need for `out` parameters and exceptions, and instead return return an `Option<T>`.
+Now Succinc\<T\> has grown into a library that provides discriminated unions, pattern matching and partial applications for C#, in addition to providing a set of value parsers that do away with the need for `out` parameters and exceptions, and instead return return an `Option<T>`.

 ### Current Release ###
-The current release of Succinc\<T\> is 1.1.0, which is [available as a nuget package](https://www.nuget.org/packages/SuccincT/).
+The current release of Succinc\<T\> is 1.2.0, which is [available as a nuget package](https://www.nuget.org/packages/SuccincT/).

 This release offers:

-1. Improved functional composition behaviour.
-Docs to follow soon explaining this.
-2. Improved `Do()` and `Else()` behaviour.
-Docs to follow soon explaining this too!
+1. **Breaking change:** Previously, the partial application functionality was incorrectly referred to as *functional composition*.
+The code and docs have been updated to use the correct term.
+This has involved a change of namespace and method name for partial applications.
+Whilst Succinc\<T\> aims to adopt semantic versioning, those rules have been broken here.
+The user base is still small as is assumed to be composed of early adopters who are prepared to fix code broken by this change.
+To fix affected code:

+	a.
+Change `SuccincT.FunctionalComposition` namespace imports to `SuccincT.PartialApplications`.
+	b.
+Change all `xx.Compose(...)` occurances to `xx.Apply(...)`
+    c.
+Change all `xx.TailCompose(...)` occurances to `xx.TailApply(...)`

+2. Tail-application functionality has been expanded to support methods with optional tail parameters (which do not match the `Action` delegates).

 ### Coming next ####
 1. The documentation is slowly improving, but needs more work.
 The wiki needs completing and some more useful comments need adding to the code.